Tom Hammond

 xlights is getting more & more LOR friendly!
 Clyde is going to share with all of us, how to combine xLight's "LOR mode" and the original xLights together, to achieve that perfect sequence you are looking for!

-2017 Presentations
+2017 Light Up Ohio Presentations

-XLights and LOR Living Peacefully Together
+xLights and LOR Living Peacefully Together

 by Clyde Lindsey